lucidarch/laravel-microservice/readme.md

 using Lucid, the transition process will be logically simpler to think about and physically straight-forward to implement.

+To see how it compares to the monolithic application and when to use which, check [Monolith vs. Microservice](#monolith-vs-microservice)

 ## Installation
 To get rolling, you need to create a new project using Composer:
 ```